 The historic Las Peñas neighborhood is the oldest in the city, and a must-see, affording fine city views from the hilltop lighthouse, and a vibrant social life among the alleyway bars mixed between colorfully painted houses.

-You’ll also find trending restaurants, boutique shops, and sidewalk cafe culture for people watching in Urdesa, and should not miss the renovated old houses and history of how cocoa & chocolate built the city’s wealth at the Parque Historico.
+You’ll also find trending restaurants, boutique shops, and sidewalk cafe culture for people watching in Urdesa, and should not miss the renovated old houses and history of how cocoa & chocolate built the city’s wealth at Guayaquil's Parque Historico.

 Cuenca is one of the gems from the Spanish colonial period and is another of Ecuador’s UNESCO recognized heritage cities.
 It was rebuilt according to a design by the king of Spain and is considered a prime example of urban planning from the time.
 Today Cuenca has a proud yet laid back and relaxed vibe, which has attracted ex-pats and retirees alike from the US and Europe to settle roots here.
+It is also recognised as one of the safest cities in Ecuador.

 Ancient Incan ruins, great museums, and an up-and-coming crop of local and international restaurants draw people to the city, while the nearby El Cajas National Park is a sprawling reserve of trails, mountain lakes, and wildlife.